sfu/predoc/README.md

 Make sure these directories are writable by the web server.

 In addition, you can configure the maximum number of seconds allowed for a single conversion by changing `CONVERSION_TIMEOUT`.

+### Conversion Statistics

+If you use [StatsD](https://github.com/etsy/statsd/) to keep track of statistics, you can enable it by setting `STATSD_HOST`.
+Also configure `STATSD_PORT` and `STATSD_NAMESPACE` as needed.
+The application will increment one or more of the following stats related to requests for preview:

+* General
+  * `request` — when a preview is requested
+  * `convert` — when a conversion process begins
+  * `converted` — when a conversion process ends (sent as duration in milliseconds)
+* Preview request successful
+  * `sent.cached` — when a cached preview is available and sent
+  * `sent.passthru` — when a PDF source file is sent directly without conversion
+  * `sent.converted` — when a document is converted and sent
+* Error handled internally
+  * `rescue.inconvertible` — when an error occurred during a conversion process
+  * `rescue.timeout` — when a conversion took too long and is aborted
+* Preview request failed
+  * `error.unreadable` — when a source file is not found or cannot be read
+  * `error.unsupported` — when a source file type is not supported
+  * `error.incomplete` — when a conversion yielded nothing due to some errors

 Usage
 -----